Have you ever noticed how some people have a seemingly endless supply of motivation while other people struggle to take action?

 We call this Innercise, “The Big Why.”
 It will help you gain clarity to identify and understand the ideas or goals that hold the deepest meaning to you.

-Try this Innercise to gain clarity and the motivation you need to accomplish your goals.
+Do this Innercise to gain clarity and the motivation you need to achieve your goals.

 Listen for the answer . . . and move on to step two when you’re ready.